flatironinstitute/stan-playground/CONTRIBUTING.md

 If you would like to suggest a new example, we ask that you suggest it in an issue rather than a PR, for logistical reasons.
-Include contents of each file for the example in the issue, as well as why you think it demonstrates something valuable over/above the existing examples.
+Include contents of each file for the example in the issue, as well as what you think it demonstrates that is missing in the existing examples.